YiouZuo/TrickOrTreatBot/README.md

 See `tot_recognize.py` for my code.

-On the Halloween night, after a few kids, I had to unplugged the mic because most kids, though interested in the robot, are not interested enough to wait for 5 seconds or more for their candy.
+On the Halloween night, after a few kids, I had to unplugged the mic because most kids, though interested in the robot, are not interested enough to wait for a couple of seconds for their candy (so many houses to hit!).
 Pushing a button and see the candy coming up was sufficiently intriguing.

 ### Auto run on RPi starts